Managing Partner and Founder

 Jeff Meyer is President and CEO of Baillie Lumber Co.
 Jeff graduated from Wheaton College and Harvard Law School, and practiced law at Kirkland and Ellis in Chicago.
 Since 1990, Jeff has worked in various capacities at Baillie Lumber.
 Jeff has served on boards including Wheaton College, Opportunity International, Cabrini-Green Legal Aid Clinic, the Nichols School, National Hardwood Lumber Association, Hardwood Manufacturers Association and his local church.

 Herb was President of State Street Research & Management and President of North American Management, both investment management firms in Boston.
-He serves on Boards of Gordon-Conwell Theological Seminary, Billy Graham Evangelistic Association, Opportunity Bank Serbia and was formerly on the Board of ServiceMaster Corporation.
+He has served on Boards of Gordon-Conwell Theological Seminary, Opportunity Bank Serbia, and the Board of ServiceMaster Corporation.
+He is emeritus on the Billy Graham Evangelistic Association Board of Trustees.

 Investment Committee Chair